obordonado/teamProyectReact/README.md

 >- Must be a Single Page Application.
 >- Must be responsive.
 >- Passwords must be secured (We hashed them with Bcrypt)
+>- Must have an admin user.

 <br>
 <pre>
-C.R.U.D.
+C.R.U.D. with:
     - Main view of the online store.
-    - View of the available movies to buy.
+    - View of the available movies to purchase.
-    - Description and movie trailer.
+    - Description and movie trailer of the selected movie.
     - Users can :
         - Register.
         - Log in.